Reviewing your calls

 Action buttons

-- Status — set to New, Followed up, Booked, or Completed.
-Moving to "Booked" auto-stamps the contacted timestamp.
+- Status — set to New, In progress, Booked, or Closed.

 - Booked value — once you confirm a job, enter the dollar amount.
 This becomes your tracked revenue.